Fireboltofdeath/rbx-sqlite3full-server/README.md

 Copy the source of sql.lua into a new ModuleScript in roblox studio.
 After doing so, you can require the module and it'll return a few configuration options.
 - **ApiUrl**: Set this to the url of your glitch (or website) without a trailing slash.
 EX: https://example.fireboltofdeath.tk
 - **Token**: Set this to the token you set inside of your server.js
-- **startupQueries**: All queries in this will run every time the node app is restarted. (if you create tables, you should add "IF NOT EXISTS" to prevent errors)

 ## Documentation